Diamond Sunrise

 • Keeper of the order's most advanced teachings

-• Voting member of the High Council
+• Voting member of the High Council (subject to seating per Article III, Section 1)

 • May nominate members for Level 7 and above